SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

    self assert: pointClass objIVs equals: #(#class #x #y)
 ```

+To avoid manipulating numbers we defined some Pharo methods returning some
+constants of the object and class structure: `offsetForClassId`, `offsetForName`, `offsetOfSuperclass`....

-Implement the primitives that are missing to run the following tests `testPrimitiveStructureObjClassId`,
+Using methods such as offsetForClassId, implement the primitives that are missing to run the following tests `testPrimitiveStructureObjClassId`,
  `testPrimitiveStructureObjIVs`, `testPrimitiveStructureObjKeywords`,
  `testPrimitiveStructureObjMethodDict`, `testPrimitiveStructureObjName`, and `testPrimitiveStructureObjSuperclassId`.